 September 11-12 - Winston-Salem, North Carolina.
 A conference: 'Mapping and Migration', at the Museum of Early Southern Decorative Arts.
 [Registration will open in early Spring 2020.]

 October 3-5.
 Arlington, Texas.
 The second regional symposium of the ICA Commission on the History of Cartography; the 12th Virginia Garrett Lectures; and the Fall meeting of the Texas Map Society.
 [Details to follow.]

 November 5-6 - Hamburg.
 Workshop: 'Maps and Colours', organised by the Museum am Rothenbaum - Hanseatic Business Archive foundation/Hamburg Chamber of Commerce - Centre for the Studies of Manuscript Cultures (CSMC)/Universität Hamburg.
 Contact: benjamin.vanderlinde(at)hk24.de

 November 13-15 - New Orleans.
 Annual meeting of the Society for the History of Discoveries (SHD), at the Williams Research Center, Historic New Orleans Collection.
 Celebrating the Society's 60th anniversary.

 July 19-23 - Florence. (still subject to change (as at 14 October 2019)) The 30th International Cartographic Conference of the International Cartographic Association, at the Palazzo Congressi & Palazzo Affari.

 Those who organise conferences, seminars or symposiums are advised to post details to:-

-If you need to select a date and day of the week some years ahead, consult one of the online perpetual calendars, such as Calendar Date.
+If you need to select a date and day of the week some years ahead, consult one of the online perpetual calendars, such as Calendar Date (just adjust the year).

 Other ways of publicising a conference: